The Ultimate Moving Checklist For Planning Ahead

 Say Goodbye To Extra Stuff

 You don’t have to throw everything away.
-You can donate clothing, furniture, books and appliances to your local thrift store to make your move lighter.
+You can donate to your local thrift store to make your move lighter.
 You can earn a quick buck with a garage sale or sell your items through online marketplaces.

 Make Lists And Organize

-Now that you’ve removed the chaff, start organizing the items you want to bring with you.
+Now that you’ve removed the extra stuff, start organizing the items you want to bring with you.
 Create a list of everything you need to pack and organize it by room.

-Sorting out everything you plan on moving by room increases the chances of the right box ending up in the right room, making unpacking quick and easy.
+Sorting out everything you plan on moving by room increases the chances of the right box ending up in the right room, making unpacking quicker and easier.

-The more organized your labeling system is, the less you’ll need to worry about lugging a heavy box of dishes from the basement back up to the kitchen because it wasn’t labeled properly.
+The more organized your labeling system, the less you’ll need to worry about lugging a heavy box of dishes from the basement back up to the kitchen because it wasn’t labeled properly.

 Decide How You Want To Move